 These are just three examples of UI components.
 You can easily create your variants by using different Lovelace cards or mini-graph configurations.
 You can also decide if you want to report on Hour, Day, Month or Year.
 All these sensors are available as we defined them in the previous step (step 5).

 The cool thing about using the utility meter sensor is that you can drill into reports.
 If you click the Lovelace card you will see a historic chart.

-In this card you can also click show more.
-This will bring you to the historic reports.
+In this card, you can also click show more.
+This will bring you to the historical reports.
 In these reports you can filter down on selected times and get more insights.

 That’s it!
 Now you are tracking your water usage using a simple sensor that costs under 10$.
 Let me know how you use the water meter and what Lovelace configuration you use to visualize the water usage.